jlcases/screamingfrog-docker/README.md

+markdown
+Copy code
 # Screaming Frog SEO Spider Docker Image

 This repository contains the necessary files to build a Docker image for the [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/), a powerful and fast SEO site audit tool.
-The Docker image allows you to run Screaming Frog SEO Spider in a containerized environment.
+The Docker image allows you to run Screaming Frog SEO Spider in a containerized environment, with the ability to access the GUI remotely.

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your system.
-- [curl](https://curl.se/) installed on your system (for automated version retrieval).
+- [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) (if deploying on Google Cloud).

 ## Building the Docker Image

-We have implemented an automated way to always build the Docker image with the latest version of Screaming Frog SEO Spider.
-Follow these steps to build the image:

 ### Step 1: Clone the Repository